mick88/play-pi/README.md

 The project exposes REST API using Django Rest Framework.
 The API is located at `/api/`.
 All endpoints are open for GET requests without authentication.
 To make POST and DELETE requests, you need to [authenticate](http://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/#authenticating-with-the-api).
 Available Endpoints:
-- `/api/tracks/` - list of songs stored in Google Play Music
+- `/api/tracks/` - list of songs stored in Google Play Music.
+To search, add `search` get parameter
 - `/api/albums/` - list of albums stored in Google Play Music
 - `/api/playlists/` - list of playlists stored in Google Play Music
 - `/api/radio_stations/` - list of radio stations